Corvo Attano: Concept and creation

 The early development of the character was based on 17th century London attire, and was similar in appearance to that of the character Garrett from the game series Thief.
 The original concept was abandoned as the universe developed into its eventual form, described as "whalepunk".
 Unlike other characters in the first game, Corvo remains silent during all conversations.
 Corvo was left deliberately "blank", allowing the player to decide on his motivations depending on their play style.
 During alpha, the developers experimented with giving the player some text input options, though this was not developed further.
 According to co-creators Raphael Colantonio and Harvey Smith, the choice to omit dialogue, in the original incarnation, was an attempt to allow players to develop his personality through their own actions, and avoid incorporating elements into dialogue which may conflict with those choices, explaining that an angry or revenge-driven Corvo may go against non-lethal play styles.
 Writer Austin Grossman felt that the personal relationship between Corvo and other characters helped make him a more relatable character than other silent protagonists.

 Corvo was initially not intended to be playable in Dishonored 2, but was included alongside his daughter, Emily Kaldwin, due to nostalgia for the character by the development team.
 When designing his outfit for Dishonored 2, developer Sergei Kolesov wanted it to make sense for his position in society while reflecting his return to being an assassin.
 They also gave him voice acting in the sequel, noting that they simply assumed aspects of the character in the first game.
 Corvo's personality was also made more assertive.
-Giving him a voice also creative narrative contrast, according to Harvey Smith, to Emily, explaining that they have different experiences due to multiple factors.
+Giving him a voice also created narrative contrast, according to Harvey Smith, to Emily, explaining that they have different experiences due to multiple factors.
 He was voiced by Stephen Russell in Dishonored 2.